TAAdministrator/Skreel-sdk/README.md

 	}

+Add the SkreelSDK class to your code,

+Step 3.
+Initialize the class

+        @Override
+        public void onCreate() {
+            super.onCreate();
+            SkreelSDK.getInstance(this);
+        }

-Add the SkreelSDK class to your code, call the required method and implement the necessary interfaces
+Step 4.
+Call the required method and implement the necessary interfaces

 A Customer creation sample